kaylh/batocera-emulationstation/README.md

-This repository is only for building Windows Releases.
+This repository is only for building Windows Releases for Retrobat ( https://www.retrobat.ovh )